idsia-robotics/navground_learning/docs/source/tutorials/pad/Communication/index.rst

 - encode their state in a message that is usefull for the other agent
 - decode the recevied message and to navigate safely (i.e., avoiding stepping on the pad at the same time).

-To promote exchanging usefull information, during training, we can add a bit of the (efficacy) neighbor penality to the agent reward.
+To promote exchanging usefull information, during training, we can add a bit of the (efficacy) neighbor penalty to the agent reward.

 Instability
 ===========